composewell/packcheck/README.md

 with any of the build tools to use it.

-To make sure that it works everywhere without installing anything it is deliberately written in bash.
+To make sure that it works everywhere without installing anything it is deliberately written using the `bash` shell scripting language.
 Any of the parameters to control the builds can either be passed on the script command line or as environment variables for convenient use on CI systems.

 `packcheck` is also a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any